Michelle Micalizzi, Artist

 Thank you so much Chevy for all that you do for our community, for becoming the woman that you are, and for taking time out for this interview!
-I look forward to seeing you again at The Art of Fearlessly Giving Back opening on May 18th at The Arizona Science Center from 6-9 PM.

 The elements in this piece are the human heart symbolizing both having a the heart for service and healthy heart; the Backbone which is a symbol of what we all need to succeed and live healthfully; the human eye so that people can see success and as a direct reference to Chevy’s words “Watch Me”; and then finally a Child’s Desk to signify the child that Chevy once was and the children that AZSC serves today.
 These elements were all created using the laser printer in the Create Makerspace.

 I muted the engraved diagram of the heart and the eye into the background so that you have to really look close to see it.
 (You most likely cannot see the details from the picture of this piece.
 You will have to stand in front of it. ) The heart and the backbone were used in the WebPT Health and Wellness piece as well tying these two pieces together.

 The desk is engraved in plexy glass and you can see through it.
 We always look through life with the eyes of a child from a school desk.

 Throughout the piece the words “Never Stop Wondering” are written as if by punishment on a blackboard as a child which is a play on the negative and positive aspect of life’s lessons from positive and negative role models.
 I always start with a black background because of the memory of the black board and learning as a child so it was appropriate to play a bit more on that theme for this piece.

 I chose the color gold as a primary color in this piece intentionally because gold is a precious metal and children are our most precious resource.

 There are a muted set of hands outlined as reminder to symbolize always reaching for excellence.